KNMI/adaguc-server/python/start-with-python.md

 python3 ./python/python-adaguc-server/main.py
 ```

+The WMS server will then be accessible at http://127.0.0.1:8080/wms.
+The autowms can be explored at the adaguc-viewer via the following link: https://adaguc.knmi.nl/adaguc-viewer/index.html?autowms=http://localhost:8080/autowms.
+Keep in mind that you have to disable security, as the server is not running on https.

 Note: the data directories cannot point to a symbolic link, for security purposes adaguc checks if the path contains no symbolic links.

 ## To scan the datasets